Nociceptor: Types and functions

 Nociceptors are usually electrically silent when not stimulated.
 The peripheral terminal of the mature nociceptor is where the noxious stimuli are detected and transduced into electrical energy.
 When the electrical energy reaches a threshold value, an action potential is induced and driven towards the central nervous system (CNS).
 This leads to the train of events that allows for the conscious awareness of pain.
 The sensory specificity of nociceptors is established by the high threshold only to particular features of stimuli.
-Only when the high threshold has been reached by either chemical, thermal, or mechanical environments are the nociceptors triggered.
+Only when the threshold has been reached are the nociceptors triggered.

-In terms of their conduction velocity, nociceptors come in two groups.
-The Aδ fiber axons are myelinated and can allow an action potential to travel towards the CNS at speeds from 5 to 30 meters/second.
-The C fiber axons conduct more slowly at speeds from 0.4 to 2 meters/second due to their smaller diameters and little or no myelination of their axon.
+In terms of conduction velocity, nociceptors come in two groups.
+Aδ fiber axons are myelinated and can allow an action potential to travel towards the CNS at speeds from 5 to 30 meters/second.
+The C fiber axons conduct more slowly at speeds from 0.4 to 2 meters/second due to their smaller diameters and little or no myelination.
 As a result, pain comes in two phases: an initial extremely sharp pain associated with the Aδ fibers and a second, more prolonged and slightly less intense feeling of pain from the C fibers.
 Massive or prolonged input to a C fiber results in a progressive build up in the dorsal horn of the spinal cord; this phenomenon called wind-up is similar to tetanus in muscles.
 Wind-up increases the probability of greater sensitivity to pain.

 Thermal

 Thermal nociceptors are activated by noxious heat or cold at various temperatures.
-There are specific nociceptor transducers that are responsible for how and if the specific nerve ending responds to the thermal stimulus.
-The first to be discovered was TRPV1, and it has a threshold that coincides with the heat pain temperature of 43 °C. Other temperature in the warm–hot range is mediated by more than one TRP channel.
-Each of these channels express a particular C-terminal domain that corresponds to the warm–hot sensitivity.
-The interactions between all these channels and how the temperature level is determined to be above the pain threshold are unknown at this time.
-The cool stimuli are sensed by TRPM8 channels.
-Its C-terminal domain differs from the heat sensitive TRPs.
-Although this channel corresponds to cool stimuli, it is still unknown whether it also contributes in the detection of intense cold.
+Specific nociceptor transducers are responsible for how and whether the specific nerve ending responds to the thermal stimulus.
+The first to be discovered was TRPV1, which has a threshold that matches the heat pain temperature of 43 °C. Other temperature in the warm–hot range is mediated by more than one TRP channel.
+Each channel expresses a particular C-terminal domain that corresponds to the warm–hot sensitivity.
+The interactions between all these channels and how the temperature level is determined to be above the pain threshold are unknown.
+Cool stimuli are sensed by TRPM8 channels that have a different C-terminal domain than the heat sensitive TRPs.
+Although this channel responds to cool stimuli, whether it also contributes in the detection of intense cold is unresolved.
 An interesting finding related to cold stimuli is that tactile sensibility and motor function deteriorate while pain perception persists.